aurasphere/aura/README.md

-# aura
+# Aura

-Modular personal assistant
+Modular personal assistant.
+This project has been abandoned since it's very old, obsolete and useless nowadays.